 Scope & Ownership

 The FIDO research established the problem clearly.
 What didn't exist yet was a content strategy: a considered answer to what sellers should actually see when they open the Back Office.
-The homepage was the gap the brief needed to fill.

-I designed the full content layer of the homepage: six new content blocks, a rebuilt data architecture for Back Market's Dynamic Pricing model, and a cross-surface consistency review spanning six seller-facing surfaces.
+I designed the full content layer of the homepage: six new content blocks, a rebuilt data architecture for Back Market's Dynamic Pricing model, and a consistency review spanning six seller-facing surfaces.

 Design approach